 I hold A200 as a part of my core ‘three fund’ index ETF portfolio.
 However, just because I have a particular investment doesn’t automatically make it appropriate for you to copy me.
 You should do your own research and ensure it is appropriate to your circumstance and risk tolerance – if you get stuck, chat to a licensed financial advisor about sorting out your investments.

 Answers to frequently asked questions about the Betashares ASX A200 Exchange Traded Fund

 The Betashares ASX A200 ETF has a management fee of 7 basis points, or 0.07% per annum.
 On a $10,000 investment, this amounts to $7 per year.
 This is incredibly cheap and is the lowest of all Australian ETFs.

 What is the ASX A200 dividend yield?

-The Betashares ASX A200 ETF has had an annualised dividend yield of 4% (plus franking credits) according to Sharesight.
+The Betashares ASX A200 ETF has had an annualised dividend yield of approximately 4% (plus franking credits which gross this up to approx 6%) according to Sharesight.

 Financial Disclaimer: CaptainFI is NOT a financial advisor and does not hold an AFSL.
 This is not financial Advice!

 I am not a financial adviser and I do not hold an Australian Financial Services Licence (AFSL).
 In this article, I am giving you factual, balanced information without judgment or bias, to the best of my ability.
 I am not giving you any general or personal financial advice about what you should do with your investments.
 Just because I do something with my money (or use a particular service or platform) doesn’t mean it is automatically appropriate for your personal circumstances.
 I do not recommend nor endorse any financial or investment product, and my usage or opinion of any product should not be interpreted as an endorsement, advertisement, or intent to influence.